connorferster/handcalcs/README.md

 #### Custom Brackets (New in v1.?.?)

-Functioning similiar to the Custom Symbols, this allows a specified character or string of characters to be swapped for brackets.
+Functioning similar to the Custom Symbols, this allows a specified character or string of characters to be swapped for brackets.
 For example:
 ```python
 handcalcs.set_option("custom_brackets", {
     "parenthesis": "ˉ",        # macron (ˉ) → parentheses ( )